deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 Let's take a look a bit more at this.
 Firstly, let's compile our program with XFG!

 > Note that you will need Visual Studio 2019 Preview + at least Windows 10 21H1 in order to use XFG.
-Additionally, XFG is not found in the UI for compilation options.
+Additionally, XFG is not found in the GUI compilation options.

 Using the `/guard:xfg` flag in compilation and linking, we can enable XFG for our application.